Dylan Rowen is a writer & photographer based in Naarm

 Interview with Halfdan Ullmann Tøndel on Armand, produced for MIFF24 Critics Campus.

-Sweet Dreams - Four Ways, MIFF24 Critics Campus.
+Sweet Dreams - Four Ways, review produced for MIFF24 Critics Campus.

 “Pressing the heart”, Cordite Poetry Review, POP! edition, September 2023.